-📷 Ith all endeavours, with devout mind, and with pure heart, following the example of our Lord <and> Saviour and also of the saints: most beloved brethren, let us worthily celebrate the festival of the anniversary of the consecration of this holy church.
+Ith all endeavours, with devout mind, and with pure heart, following the example of our Lord and Saviour and also of the saints: most beloved brethren, let us worthily celebrate the festival of the anniversary of the consecration of this holy church.
 Let us throb therefore with pious affection, beseeching with devout heart the mercy of the Lord, that of his clemency unto us he may bestow happiness and remission through pardon, and also may open wide the entrance to the heavenly kingdom: that in the heavenly temple, and in the supernal and eternal Church, we may obtain the eternal fellowship of the saints.
-But thou.
+But thou, O Lord, have mercy upon us.

-UT greater glory and veneration in the New Testament and in the solemnity of the dedication of a new church are revered this day, 56 than the observation of the Old Testament and the precept of the law hath established: seeing that just as greater redemption was made afterwards by the blood of Christ in the be sons of the holy Church of God.
+UT greater glory and veneration in the New Testament and in the solemnity of the dedication of a new church are revered this day, than the observation of the Old Testament and the precept of the law hath established: seeing that just as greater redemption was made afterwards by the blood of Christ in the Christian people, so much greater and ampler is the veneration of dedications and consecrations of churches prepared and faithfully cherished, in which the body and blood of our Lord Jesus Christ himself is sacrificed daily and is received by the faithful.
+But thou, O Lord, have mercy upon us.

+T is a holy thing, brethren, and pleasing to God: that we should venerate the dedication of this church with especial devotion.
+Rightly therefore they honour with reverence the festivals and consecrations of holy churches: who know themselves to be sons of the holy Church of God.
 For she is the mother of all believers: which beareth again to life those born to death.
 Therefore, dearly beloved, above all, those who are counted by the name Christian, and are called sons of God: ought to celebrate consecrations of new churches solemnly and decently, and to honour them most earnestly, and with every effort to implore the help of the Lord in the same.
-For it is without doubt that the Lord Almighty dwelleth in temples made with hands, visiteth spiritually hearts of those who gather to them, and who attend reverently to the dedications of them: and that he helpeth them that make petitions therein: and relieveth their necessities.
+For it is without doubt that the Lord Almighty dwelleth in temples made with hands, and visiteth spiritually hearts of those who gather to them, and who attend reverently to the dedications of them: and that he helpeth them that make petitions therein: and relieveth their necessities.
+But thou, O Lord, have mercy upon us.